galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Preparation

 Gloege, L., M. Yan,  T. Zheng and G.A.
 McKinley.
 Improved quantification of ocean carbon uptake by using machine learning to merge global models and pCO2 data, in prep.

-Crisp, D., H. Dolman, V. Aich, T. Tanhua, G.A.
-McKinley, J. Hauck.
-The carbon cycle and the climate, an evolving system, in prep.

-Fay, A.R., L. Gregor, P. Landschutzer, J. Zheng, G.A.
-McKinley, M. Gehlen, N. Gruber and others.
-Harmonization of global surface ocean pCO2 mapped products and flux calculations for an improved estimate of the ocean carbon sink, in prep for ESSD.

 ### Thesis